-To see feminism only through the lens of white, middle-class, able-bodied and cisgendered is to leave our sisters to fight alone the compounding factors of oppression – race, sex, gender and disability.
-As a a society, we must ensure our gender inclusion policies and practices are made with those who can give voice to the lived experiences of all our sisters.
+To see feminism only through the lens of white, middle-class, able-bodied and cisgendered women is to leave our sisters to fight the compounding factors of oppression – race, sex, gender and disability – alone.
+As a society, we must ensure our gender inclusion policies and practices are made with those who can give voice to the lived experiences of all our sisters.

-To understand intersectional feminism, we spoke with Dr. Emma Fulu, who offers both her expertise and lived experience of international feminism.
+Here, Dr. Emma Fulu, shares both her expertise and lived experience of intersectional feminism.

 What is intersectional feminism?